 Our Adoptable Horses

-In order to adopt any of the below horses, you must complete the online Adoption Application beside the horse you are interested in.
-Adoption fees range from $200-$600.
-This fee and all donations are tax deductible.
+In order to adopt any of the below horses, you must complete the online Adoption Application.
+Adoption fees range from $300-$800.
+This fee and all donations are tax-deductible.
 We require a signed statement ensuring that the horse can never be transferred, leased, given or sold to anyone other than back to Hope for Horses.
 We will make visits and require access to veterinary and farrier records to help assure that horse is receiving the best care.

 Scroll below to find a wonderful companion and the horse you have always wanted!

-Skye is a three years young Paint Horse mare.
+Skye is a five year young Paint Horse mare.
 She has been with Hope for Horses since she was born and spent her first few years at a lovely foster home.
 Skye came into the training facility this winter and has spent a few months growing and learning to be a well behaved kid.
 She has just recently gone under saddle and has taken to the process nicely.
 Due to her age we are taking her training slowly and in stride.
 Skye is going to make a lovely partner for someone very soon.
 She is a beautiful, friendly and curious girl.
 We will continue to introduce her to the world of being a good citizen and keep you all posted on her progress!
 Skye does require allergy medication during the midge season.

 Little man Brody has been with Hope for Horses for a few years, he came in from a large herd of feral, untouched ponies.
 He is a young, welsh cross pony, that is very green and super cute!
 Many of these ponies are now adopted out and in the world toting kids around!
 We hope that that will be in Brody’s near future.
 He spent a good bit of time out on a large farm enjoying the good life eating grass, hanging with sheep and growing.
 He is now back at the training facility learning to be a good citizen.
 Within the next two months Brody should be well on his way to carrying his (little) rider and ready to explore the world!
 Please stay tuned for Brody’s progress!

 Mystic is a 26-year-old Arabian cross pony mare.
-She has arthritis in her left front but gets along well on it with Prevecox.
+She has arthritis in her left front but gets along well on it with Previcox.
 She is super cute and friendly, a very calm nature.
 She does great grooming, handling, haltering and leading.
 Mystic would make a great companion horse in her forever home!

 BREED: Arabian Cross